Outsourcing: India overview

 While there is no one outsourcing law, the industry itself is not unregulated.
 National laws that have an impact on the outsourcing industry include:

 Company law.
-Indian company law is based on the English Companies Act 1948.
-Requirements include mandatory board and shareholder meetings, shareholder approval in respect of certain matters, restrictions on loans and investments, and so on.
+The Indian Companies Act 2013 includes mandatory board and shareholder meetings, shareholder approval in respect of certain matters, restrictions on loans and investments, and so on.

 Income Tax Act 1961.
 Any income earned by a company from its business operations is taxable under the Income Tax Act.
 A foreign company must pay income tax if its operations create a taxable presence in India.